elvybean/yandiya-cbm-library/PROPOSAL.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Stored Data Required by my proposed solution
+These will be in a appropriate file format such as CSV / Excel, JSON, SQL (MySQL, SQL Server, postgresql or SQLLite) or Database files etc
 - Product Details:
     - Full product list
     - Each product‘s inner carton, outer carton dimensions and weight.